rosanof/guidance-rtb/README.md

     ![Get Pods](./images/getpods.png)

-16. The below command will clean up the existing load generator container that was deployed during the initial deployment.
-You need to run this command every time you want to run a new benchmark.
-Use the script [run-benchmark.sh](./run-benchmark.sh) that automates 21-22.
+17. If you plan to run benchmarks using distributed setup proceed to section "How to use the RTB guidance with Heimdall".
+If you would like to run a load test internally (inside the Kubernetes cluster) you can start local benchmarks by initiating the load-generator along with the parameters.
     ```
     make benchmark@cleanup
-    ```

-17. If you plan to run benchmarks using distributed setup proceed to section "How to use the RTB guidance with Heimdall".
-Start the benchmark by initiating the load-generator along with the parameters.
-    ```
     make benchmark@run TIMEOUT=100ms NUMBER_OF_JOBS=1 RATE_PER_JOB=200 NUMBER_OF_DEVICES=10000 DURATION=500s
     ```
     _You can supply following parameters to load-generator and perform benchmarks_